 - HDD: 1TB 7200RPM HDD: $45

 - Optical Drive: ~$20

 You have to hand it to SkyTech, considering a rough estimate of the price of this build comes out to more than they're actually charging for it - not bad!

-Or, if you really want to avoid building your own desktop, you could get the CyberPowerPC GXIVR8020A5 which is only $30 more than the SkyTech ArchAngel but comes with WAYYYYYYYYY more power.
+Or, if you really want to avoid building your own desktop, you could get the CyberPowerPC GXIVR8020A5 which is only $30 more (as of the most recent update - late 2020) than the SkyTech ArchAngel but comes with WAYYYYYYYYY more power.
 It comes with an i5 8400, an RX 580 graphics card, 8GB of DDR4 RAM, 1TB of storage, and everything else you would expect out of a prebuilt desktop like a mouse + keyboard.

 At the end of the day, The SkyTech ArchAngel just isn't worth the price anymore.
 The extremely dated CPU is readily outperformed by modern processors and if you want to upgrade you're almost just better off starting from scratch again.
 So, save yourself the hassle and just buy something more modern and updated.

 It does have its merits, and if you're currently running one there's probably not a huge reason to upgrade.
 There's just no reason to be buying one this far into 2021 (or even back in 2020 if we're being totally honest)

 If you have any questions about this review or the SkyTech ArchAngel GTX 1050 Ti, feel free to drop them in the comment section and I'll reply ASAP!